 Journal of Surgery and Emergency Medicine focus on topics Endocrine Surgery, Breast reduction surgery, Bariatric Surgery, Breast Surgery, Colon and Rectal Surgery, Endocrine Surgery, General Surgery, Gynecological Surgery, Hand Surgery, Head and Neck Surgery, Hernia Surgery, Neurosurgery, Orthopedic Surgery, Ophthalmological Surgery, Outpatient Surgery, Pediatric Surgery, Plastic and Reconstructive Surgery, Robotic Surgery, Thoracic Surgery, Trauma Surgery, Urologic Surgery, Vascular Surgery, Minimally Invasive Surgery, trauma care, emergency service, acute medical care, rescue squad, cardiac catheterization, Napoleon Bonaparte's, Chest pain, Conduction disorders, Shortness of breath, Wheezing, Wheezing, Pleuritic chest pain, Acute bronchitis, Pneumonia, Pulmonary embolism, Foreign body aspiration, Lung cancer, Tuberculosis, Vision loss, Nasal congestion, Sore throat, Dental abscess, Glaucoma, Rash, Hypothyroidism, Diabetes mellitus, Coronary heart disease, Arrhythmias, Pain, Low back pain, Vertigo, Meningitis, etc.

-Submit a new manuscript to [email protected]
+Submit manuscript as https://www.imedpub.com/submissions/surgery-emergency-medicine.html or [email protected]

 Journal of Surgery and Emergency Medicine publishes original research articles of outstanding medical importance.
 We will consider manuscripts of any length; we encourage the submission of both substantial full-length bodies of work and shorter manuscripts that report novel findings that might be based on a more limited range of experiments.